 Finally, we have to talk about manufacturer skins — bespoke user interfaces and Android system software that are customized by certain phone makers, offering extra features and, often, the ability to create themes for your experience from top to bottom.
 Some Android fans prefer Google's "stock" interpretation of Android.
 However, but lots of users like phone makers' custom software, like Samsung's One UI or OnePlus' OxygenOS, because of their extra capabilities, such as the ability to take scrolling screenshots and hide photos and videos in password-protected folders.

 You can (sometimes) expand the storage.
-Although expandable storage is somewhat less popular these days, many Android phones still offer it.
+Although expandable storage is somewhat less popular these days, some Android phones still offer it.
 This allows you to use a microSD card to keep photos, apps and other media that won't fit on your device's internal memory.

 That's an amazing benefit, given the exorbitant prices that Apple and other phone makers charge to double or quadruple storage when you buy your handset.
 Why tack on another $100 to $150 to the price of a new phone just for an extra 128GB or 256GB of storage (that you're not even sure you'll need) when you can just drop $70 on a 512GB card later?

-Additionally, while it's certainly becoming more of a rarity on high-end phones these days, many Android devices still come with headphone jacks — a hotly requested feature Apple retired from its phones in 2016.
+Additionally, while it's certainly becoming more of a rarity on high-end phones these days, some Android devices still come with headphone jacks — a hotly requested feature Apple retired from its phones in 2016.
 That's a big deal to people who still love to use their trusty old wired headphones.